Issue Management is a process of identifying, reporting, and resolving all such issues and bugs that may otherwise impair the progress of a project.

 - Add members to the watcher’s list for team members to be in the loop for specific issues.

 - Link issues with reference to multiple dependency types e.g. relate to, depends on and duplicates.

 - Issues can be linked to multiple other issues.

 - Vote by team members to set priority for more important issues.

 - Share issue links with team members.

-- Interface is not very intuitive for beginners.
+- The interface is not very intuitive for beginners.

-- Giving access rights to users is a complicated.
+- Giving access to rights to users is complicated.